How We Scan, Measure & Map Your Site

 - Mapping and monitoring groundwater pollution

-Resistivity methods use small electrical currents that are flowing through the subsurface through small metal spikes called electrodes.
-Resistivity meters are measuring the electrical potential at other electrodes and determine the ground resistivity.
+Resistivity methods use small electrical currents sent through small metal spikes called electrodes.

 This is done by sending an energy pulse into the ground – using a hammer and plate,a drop weight, specialised airguns, or small controlled explosives at surface level.